5 project management tricks to skyrocket productivity

 So many companies out there doing their best to “kill” internal email with digital tools because email kills productivity.
 Turns out one of the best solutions has been around for awhile, just not in the office.
 Now office chat tools are taking off and teams are loving the new intuitive and productive style of communication.
 Chat mimics real-time conversations rather than segmented and disruptive emails.
 You can immediately discuss no matter where you are with peers in a recorded feed.
 Unlike email, everyone is a part of the conversation and it naturally flows like a group discussion.
 Chat is ideal for collaboration as well because it’s much more inclusive than email and you can receive immediate feedback.
 Studies suggest that chat actually eliminates some of the bias that holds people back from sharing more during brainstorming.
 Your team may actually produce your best work via chat.

-These are some really simple changes you can make to better your project team’s productivity.
+These are some really simple project management tricks you can use to better your project team’s productivity.
 We hope this was helpful!